 We partnered with Snøhetta because of their brilliant cultural building in Oslo (Norwegian National Opera and Ballet), Egypt, New York, their theatre expertise, and their work on the Arts Centre Melbourne involving the modernist heritage architecture of Roy Grounds.
 When one of the creative directors of the 2012 AIA National Conference in Brisbane, Michael Rayner invited Kjetil Thorsen to speak and maintained contact over the years out of interest in Snøhetta’s work.

-Our design responds to a vast range of criteria set by the brief, but its form and spaces especially to some priority considerations – how to embed the spirit of and honour First Nations Peoples, how to respect the heritage-listed architecture of Robin Gibson, and how to engage the performing arts with public life of the city.
+Our design responds to a vast range of criteria set by the brief, but its form and spaces especially are a response to some priority considerations – how to embed the spirit of and honour First Nations Peoples, how to respect the heritage-listed architecture of Robin Gibson, and how to engage the performing arts with public life of the city.

 A poem by Aunty Lilla Watson, an Indigenous Australian artist we know, stimulated our process: